The founder of "Are You Dead?" shares: How did we go viral?

 At that time, I didn't live alone but shared an apartment with a roommate.
 He was also a young person living alone.

 I was in the living room at that time.
-I immediately rushed over to support him and sent him to the hospital right away.
+I immediately rushed over to support him and took him to the hospital right away.
 The doctor later diagnosed that he had severe acute gastritis.

-Afterward, my roommate almost cried as he thanked me, saying that if I hadn't been there, the consequences would have been unimaginable.
+Afterwards, my roommate almost cried as he thanked me, saying that if I hadn't been there, the consequences would have been unimaginable.

 At that moment, I clearly realized that this is not an individual's misfortune but a common risk among young people living alone in big cities.

 The specific inspiration for "Are You Dead?" came from the Internet, partly from Xiaohongshu.
-In the comment section, you could often see people discussing: "In this era, what kind of apps are still needed?"
+In the comment sections, you could often see people discussing: "What kind of apps are still missing in this era?"

 People often said these things in a half - joking and half - self - deprecating way, but I could clearly feel that they were serious.